balance3840/test-projects/piglatin-project/readme.md

 # Pig latin

-> This project provides and algorithm that checks if a given word is a pig Latin.
+> This project written in NodeJS provides and algorithm that checks if a given word is a pig Latin.

 # Requirements

 * Node
+* npm

 # Testing the project
 If you configured the project using the script provided: